 As I said, these applications are freeware.
-That doesn’t mean they are in the public domain… unless their authors explicitly state so.
+That doesn’t mean they are in the public domain —unless their authors explicitly state so.
 In any case, they retain all rights to their products.
+The list does not include shareware or other types of distributions; I moved those to the Software section of Fractal.nfo.

 Linux users can try to run Windows-based software using Wine or other similar program loaders.
-Users of Mac with Intel processors can try Apple’s Boot Camp to install Windows to run Windows generators, while users with M-series chips can use a suitable virtual machine (VM).
+Users of Mac with Intel processors can try Apple’s Boot Camp to install a copy of Windows to run Windows generators, while users with M-series chips can use a suitable virtual machine (VM).
 The same applies to Windows users wanting to try non-Windows apps.
 But beware: These suggestions are for experts only.
 I cannot guarantee that the programs will run without issues, or even to load at all.
 So do this at your own risk.
 Do not attempt these suggestions if you don’t know what you are doing, if you’ve never tried those programs before, or if in doubt (if you lack experience basically).
 I’m not responsible if you get into trouble.

 The list includes fractal generators, fractal music software, and some utilities, organized alphabetically.
 If you choose to download any of these applications, follow the links to their respective web pages.
 That will usually lead to information, screenshots, sample images, parameter files, and tutorials on how it works.
 If there is no URL —either because the website no longer exists or has been offline for some time— try to contact its author via e-mail (if desired).

-There are more fractal generators and related applications out there —already known or waiting to be discovered— from the archaic QBASIC app (now often in the public domain) to advanced GUI multimedia shareware or commercial suites, from the earliest experimental tools to the “under development” ones, not to mention those bundled with graphics editor packages or as stand-alone plug-in extras (one of which I’m also including in this list).
+There are surely more fractal generators and related applications out there —already known or waiting to be discovered— from the archaic QBASIC apps (now often in the public domain) to advanced GUI multimedia shareware or commercial suites, from the earliest experimental tools to the “under development” ones, not to mention those bundled with graphics editor packages or as stand-alone plug-in extras (one of which I’m also including in this list).
 It’s simply difficult to list them all, and nearly impossible to keep a directory like this up to date… at least for a single person with an ever-decreasing amount of free time like me.
 So don’t forget to use your favorite search engine with terms like “fractal” and “software” to find many more.

 Very important: this site focuses on the artistic side of fractals, not on their mathematical study.
 Therefore, these applications are primarily intended for creating pictures or music, not for analyzing fractals as mathematical models or conducting in-depth experimentation (though many of them could be used that way regardless).

-This list was last revised and updated on Saturday, 2025.04.19.
+This list was last revised and updated on Wednesday 2025.05.21.

 Contents